ebaauw/homebridge-rpi/README.md

 library, which is included in Raspbian.
 While this daemon comes with Raspbian, it needs to be enabled and configured for use by Homebridge RPi, see [**Installation**](#installation).

-<br>If you run Homebridge in a container on the Raspberry Pi, let
-Homebridge RPi connect remotely to (the `pigpiod` daemon running on) the host.
+If you run Homebridge in a container on the Raspberry Pi, let Homebridge RPi connect remotely to (the `pigpiod` daemon running on) the host.
 Do _not_ try to run `pigpiod` in the container.